Automation can increase conversion rate even by 15% and makes cross-channel traffic and multi-level funnel straightforward and easily controlled.

 Social media ads can automatically direct customer attention to particular products or actions.
 If the system notes an abandoned cart, you can not only send a discount but also display related products using the social media.
 If a discount isn’t be enough, maybe a product in a lower price or with a slightly different design will encourage the user to complete the order?
 Facebook’s Custom Audiences enables you to track customer behaviour on your website and re-engage people to revisit.
 You differ groups who visited particular pages or went through your sales funnel in a specific way.
 In the next step, you can tell Facebook what to display in response.
 It can be a discount, free shipping, or any custom message convincing potential buyers to come back.
 In the case of Acquisio, retargeting with Facebook ads help them close 40% more potential orders.
 You can read more on their blog and see how they configure a retargeting Facebook campaign with Custom Audiences, step by step.

-Birthdays, holidays and big dates
+Birthdays, holidays and big dates - automate the occasions

 With the omnipresent need for a personalized approach, automatics can save the day.
 It’s impossible to send manual messages every time holidays are coming or your customer celebrates their birthday.
 Instead, you can set up automatic campaigns sent to your customers every time some important date arrives.
 Modern email or live chat editors give you a wide range of tools to create personalized and well-targeted designs.

 Needles to say, marketing automation provides not the only scalability for growing business but also freedom for the marketing departments.
 Without much technical effort, your team can schedule advanced automatic actions and keep following their performance.
 Ultimately, the point of implementing advanced technology is to make leads and sales management easier and more effective.